lux-org/lux/doc/source/getting_started/overview.rst

 ..
 TODO: insert image

 Lux is built on the principle that users should always be able to visualize and explore anything they specify, without having to think about how the visualization should look like.
-Here, the Current View visualization represent the visualization that you have specified.
+Here, the Current Vis visualization represent the visualization that you have specified.
-On the right, you will again see the recommendations based on this Current View.
+On the right, you will again see the recommendations based on this Current Vis.

 You can specify a variety of things that you might be interested in, for example, let's say that you are interested in the the median earnings of students in publicly-funded colleges.